Manchester City post record £473m revenues

 Manchester City have posted record revenues of £473.4million and a third successive profit as part of their 2016-17 financial report.

-It is the first time the club have broken the £400m mark, with this year's number an increase of 21 per cent on the previous figures.
+It is the first time the club has broken the £400m mark, with this year's number an increase of 21 per cent on the previous figures.

 City's positive results come in spite of the club failing to win any titles last season, and they also remained debt-free.